SSWConsulting/SSW.Rules.Content/rules/consistent-words-for-concepts/rule.md

 ```

 :::bad
-The name used for this method is not consistent with the name used for the same concept everywhere else in the code base
+bad example - The name used for this method is not consistent with the name used for the same concept everywhere else in the code base
 :::

-## Outcome

 What went wrong here?
-Was it a lack of diligence in searching for existing functionality, or the use of different terms — “order” and “consignment” — interchangeably?
+Was it a lack of diligence in searching for existing functionality, or the use of different terms - “order” and “consignment” - interchangeably?
 Likely a bit of both, but primarily, the issue is rooted in inconsistent terminology.

 In this case, the terms “order” and “consignment” may seem related, but they have distinct meanings.
 An order is something a customer places, indicating their intent to purchase goods or services.
 A consignment, on the other hand, refers to what a supplier sends to a customer, which may partially or fully fulfill an order.